 Actions 1.4, 1.5, 1.6, 1.7, 1.8, and 1.9 were determined to be effective resulting from the district's efforts supporting professional development on instructional supports/strategies, staffing, intervention programs focused on accelerating learning and recapturing learning loss, as demonstrated by growth from base to current year.
 One hundred percent of all students have sufficient access to standards aligned instructional materials, (Metric 1B).
-Nearly twelve percent of Foster Youth, over thirty-three percent of English Learners, and over twelve percent of Homeless Youth 3rd - 8th and 11th grade student CAASPP scores in English Language Arts met or exceeded standards, (Metric 4A).
-Over six percent of Foster Youth, nearly twenty percent of English Learners, over six percent of Students with Disabilities, and six percent of Homeless Youth 3rd - 8th and 11th grade student CAASPP scores in Math met or exceeded standards, (Metric 4A).
-Nearly fifteen percent of all 5th, 8th, 11th and 12th grade students met standard on the CA Science Test (CAST), (Metric 4A).
-Over eleven percent of American Indian/Alaskan Native and seventeen percent of Multiple Race students met CSU/UC a-g college entrance requirements, (Metric 4B).
+Nearly twelve percent of Foster Youth, over six percent of English Learners, and over twelve percent of Homeless Youth 3rd - 8th and 11th grade student CAASPP scores in English Language Arts met or exceeded standards, (Metric 4A).
+Over six percent of Foster Youth, nearly five percent of English Learners, over six percent of Students with Disabilities, and six percent of Homeless Youth 3rd - 8th and 11th grade student CAASPP scores in Math met or exceeded standards, (Metric 4A).
+Nearly fourteen percent of all 5th, 8th, 11th and 12th grade students met standard on the CA Science Test (CAST), (Metric 4A).
+Nearly twelve of American Indian/Alaskan Native and Multiple Race students met CSU/UC a-g college entrance requirements, (Metric 4B).
 Over eighty-two percent of students in four-year cohort who meet Stockton USD graduation requirements, (Metric 5E).
 One hundred percent of all students have access to and are enrolled in a broad course of study, as measured by the percent of students having access to and participating in a broad course of study using "course" (K-8) and master (9-12) schedules, as verified through a course/master schedule audit, (Metric 7A).
-One hundred percent of all English learners, foster youth, and low-income students will receive additional support programs and services through extended year program opportunities, small group instructional support, after school academic support and enrichment, credit recovery opportunities, and a variety of school site supplemental intervention programs.
-SUSD will implement these programs and services as verified by district and school site implementation records, (Metric 7A).

 A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.

 Goal 1 has been updated to include a short title reference: Student Academic Achievement.
-Additionally, the revised goal adds "aligned with the modern student", "and life ready", and "for all student groups performing in the lowest performance level of one or more state indicators on the California Dashboard".
+Additionally, the revised goal adds "aligned with the modern student", "and life ready".